-You may be eligible for the Registrar Rural Support Payment to assist you with living and working in rural WA.
+You may be eligible for the Registrar Rural Support Payment to assist you with undertaking your training in rural WA.

 Registrar Rural Support Payment